KaiwenHuu/kaiwenhuu.github.io/notes/c/heterogeneousdatastructure.md

 ### Data Alignment

 Linux follows a 2-byte alignment for 2-byte data types and a 4-byte alignment for any larger data types.
-In Windows, any primitive object of K bytes, for K = 2, 4, or 8, must have an address that is a multiple of K.
+In Windows, any primitive object of K bytes, for K = 2, 4, or 8, must have an address that is a multiple of K. The alignment restrictions simplify the design of the hardware forming the interface between the processor and the memory system